 If the referenceName tag solely contains the text "ISO 22028-1" (quotes excluded) then the profile shall uniquely define the necessary parameters in the colorEncodingParamsTag.
 In this case the colorEncodingParamsTag shall be included and all elements shall be fully defined for the colour space.
 Additionally, the colorSpaceNameTag shall exist and define the assumed reference name for the colour space encoding.

-9.2.104 saturationRenderingIntentGamutTag
+9.2.109 saturationRenderingIntentGamutTag

 Tag signature: 'rig2' (72696732h).
-Permitted tag type: signatureType.

 This tag is fully specified by ISO 15076-1.